jcsma/dlvsp-utils/README.md

 # dlvsp-utils

+Utility functions for the practical assignments of the "Deep Learning for Visual Signal Processing" course (IPCVAI, UAM).

+Author: Juan Carlos San Miguel (<juancarlos.sanmiguel@uam.es>)

-Small utility package used across course notebooks.
-Contains dataset helpers, simple metrics and plotting utilities.
+This small utility package is used across the course notebooks and contains dataset helpers, simple metrics and plotting utilities.

 Install from GitHub (after you push the repo):